jnichols-git/matcha/docs/CORS.md

 - `Router` can set the default headers for all routes using the `DefaultCORSHeaders` configuration function.
 - `Route` can set the headers for itself only using the `CORSHeaders` configuration function.
-- `PreflightCORS` can be used to define an OPTIONS route that returns the given access control headers. *`router` does not currently automatically generate these routes.*
+- `PreflightCORS` can be used to define an OPTIONS route that returns the given access control headers. *`matcha` does not currently automatically generate these routes.*

 To manually manipulate CORS headers, `package cors` provides `SetCORSResponseHeaders` that will set the headers based on an `*AccessControlOptions` object.
 This can be used in the event that the above options don't fit your use case.
 We'd encourage you to submit an issue on GitHub if your use case isn't immediately supported.